Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Introduction

 Formula \eqref{E:MCvsstab} is part of a more general paradigm, stemming from the classical works of Sabbah~\cite{sabbah:quelques} and Ginzburg~\cite{ginzburg:characteristic}, relating intersection theory on the cotangent bundle to that of characteristic classes of singular varieties.
 For instance, the (co)homological analogues of the motivic Chern classes of Schubert cells---the CSM classes---are equivalent to Maulik and Okounkov's {\em cohomological stable envelopes}~\cite{maulik.okounkov:quantum}.
 This statement, observed by Rim{\'a}nyi and Varchenko~\cite{rimanyi.varchenko:csm}, and by the authors in~\cite{AMSS:shadows}, is a consequence of the fact that both the stable envelopes and the CSM classes are determined by certain interpolation conditions obtained from equivariant localization; cf.~Weber's article~\cite{Weber}.
 The relation to stable envelopes was recently extended to $\Kt$-theory by Feh{\'e}r, Rim{\'a}nyi and Weber~\cite{feher2018motivic} (see also~\cite{FRW:char}).
 They showed that the motivic Chern classes of the Schubert cells satisfy the same localization conditions as the $\Kt$-theoretic stable envelopes appearing in papers by Okounkov and Smirnov~\cite{okounkov2015lectures, okounkov2016quantum} for a particular choice of parameters.
 (The result from~\cite{feher2018motivic} is more general, involving the motivic Chern classes for orbits in a space with finitely many orbits under a group action.)
 We reprove this result by comparing the Demazure-Lusztig type recursions for motivic Chern classes to the recursions for the stable envelopes found by Su, Zhao and Zhong in~\cite{su2017k}.
 We also discuss the relation between the motivic Chern class and various choices of parameters for the $\Kt$-theoretic stable envelopes, which might be of independent interest; see~\S\ref{s:MCstab} below.

 {\em Acknowledgments.} Part of this work was performed at MSRI during the special semester in `Enumerative geometry beyond numbers'; LM and CS would like to thank the organizers of the workshops of the special MSRI semester for providing support to participate to this program, and to MSRI for providing a stimulating environment.~LM would like to thank Anders Buch, Daniel Orr, Richard Rim{\'a}nyi, Mark Shimozono and Andrzej Weber for stimulating discussions.~CS thanks IHES for providing excellent research environment and Joel Kamnitzer, Shrawan Kumar, Andrei Okounkov and Eric Vasserot for useful discussions.
 Special thanks are due to Hiroshi Naruse for informing us of the refined Bump-Nakasuji-Naruse conjecture from Theorem~\ref{thm:refinedconj}.
 This happened while CS and LM were attending the `International Festival in Schubert Calculus', Guangzhou, China, November 2017; we wish to thank the organizers of this conference for providing support and an environment conducive to research.
 PA also thanks the University of Toronto for the hospitality.
+Finally, all authors wish to thank the anonymous referees, for the careful reading and for many suggestions which improved the exposition and helped streamline some of the arguments.